-Going through dark times
+Going through depression and dark times

 Heads up: This post will not give you the keys or fix anything in your life, but it’ll give you some ideas about what might help you to shed some light around you.
 Also, I’m no physician, psychologist or shrink, so don’t take any of this as professional advice; it certainly isn’t!